miguelmarco/SIROCCO2/README.md

 ## General description.

-This is a library for computing homotopy continuation of a given root of one dimensional sections of bivariate complex polynomials (of degree greater than 2).
+This is a library for computing homotopy continuation of a given root of one dimensional sections of bivariate complex polynomials.
 The output is a piecewise linear aproximation of the path followed by the root, with the property that there is a tubular neighborhood, with square transversal section, that contains the actual path, and there is a three times thicker tubular